Summer Food Service Program and Seamless Summer Option Technical Assistance

 and Ohio’s Whole Child Framework

 recognize that each child is unique and has basic needs – including nutrition – that must be met to enable learning.
-As schools operate child nutrition programs for school year 2020-2021, they must change traditional meal service operations and practices to help diminish the spread of the coronavirus (COVID-19) while continuing to provide nutritious meals.
-To achieve this goal, the Ohio Department of Education has developed this technical assistance resource to provide schools important updates and information to operate successful child nutrition programs for the 2020-2021 school year.
+As schools and community organizations operate child nutrition programs for summer 2021, they must continue to adapt traditional meal service operations and practices to help diminish the spread of the coronavirus (COVID-19) while continuing to provide nutritious meals.
+To achieve this goal, the Ohio Department of Education has developed this technical assistance resource to provide important updates and information to operate successful child nutrition programs for summer 2021.

 Area Eligibility During the Coronavirus Outbreak

-The U.S. Department of Agriculture (USDA) approved a waiver for Ohio that permits school food authorities and sponsors in good standing to operate open or closed enrolled sites under either the Seamless Summer Option or Summer Food Service Program through June 30, 2021
+The U.S. Department of Agriculture (USDA) approved a waiver for Ohio that permits school food authorities and community organizations (sponsors) in good standing to operate open or closed enrolled sites under either the Seamless Summer Option or Summer Food Service Program through Sept.
+30, 2021

 .
-On Oct.
-9, the USDA approved an Area Eligibility Extension through June 30.
-On Sept.
-3, the Office of Integrated Student Supports updated Ohio’s Area Eligibility During the Coronavirus Outbreak policy.
+On March 9, the USDA approved an Area Eligibility Extension through Sept.
+30. Per Ohio’s Area Eligibility During the Coronavirus Outbreak policy

 Claims Reimbursement and Reporting System (CRRS) Application

-School food authorities should indicate any changes in the meal service including non-congregate feeding, meal service times and “offer versus serve” waivers in each site application.
-School food authorities are encouraged to be as detailed as possible in the site application about any modifications to the traditional meal service.
+Sponsors should indicate any changes in the meal service, including non-congregate feeding, meal service times and “offer versus serve” waivers in each site application.
+Sponsors are encouraged to be as detailed as possible in the site application about any modifications to the traditional meal service.